eclipse-kura/kura/docs/kura-wires/script-components/graalvm-filter-component.md

 ## Script context

-The **script.context.drop** option allows to rest the script context.
+The **script.context.drop** option allows to reset the script context.
 If set to `true` the script context will be dropped every time the component configuration is updated, resetting the value of any persisted variable.

 In the example below, with **script.context.drop=false** the following script will preserve the value of `counter` across executions.
 Setting **script.context.drop=true** will cause `counter` to be `undefined` every time the component is triggered.